0atman/noboilerplate/scripts/38-autism.md

 The reason we we make these groupings because it is very useful to us.

-Find a couple of bright stars in a shape you recognise, and you can more easily find the rest of the constellation, even in conditions that might less than idea.
+Find a few bright stars in a shape you recognise, and you can more easily find the rest of the constellation, even in conditions that might less than idea.
-Once you recognise Ursa Minor, you can orient yourself to the north star.
+And once you recognise Ursa Minor, you can orient yourself to the north star.

+---

+- [ ] back to the constellation photo, but this time with AUTISM spelled out in a constellation

+notes:

-Once you've recognised the Autism constellation of behaviours, you can name it.
+So once you've recognised the Autism constellation of behaviours, you can name it.

 To name a thing is to control it.